Tangoe/Mobile-Procurement-API-Documentation/concepts/actor/index.md

 * **Acting upon behalf of someone else.** One common example of this involves the use of a service account to authenticate for all API calls.
 The service account may be used, but the API call is really being placed for the benefit of a particular end user.
 Therefore, this end user is the real context.
 For example, a call to obtain a device catalog returns the list of devices that the end user is authorized to see, not the list that the service account may access (which might be all devices).
 [Request headers]({{site.url}}concepts/headers/) are used for this purpose.

 * **Showing a subset of data that is relevant to a specific user in your hierarchy.** For example, a manager might want a list of devices assigned to a specific employee within the department that he/she manages.
-In this case, we need to utilize a filter to obtain a subset of the total devices that would have been returned oterhwise (i.e., without the filter).
+In this case, we need to utilize a filter to obtain a subset of the total devices that would have been returned otherwise (i.e., without the filter).
 Query parameters are used for this purpose.

 <br/>